toddcf/code-snippets/deployment/deployment-checklist.md

   - Links to fonts that are no longer being used.
   - Clean up comments.
   - CSS:
-    - Reduce any single-rules to one line.
+    - Reduce any single-line rules to one line of code.
+    - Add whitespace padding above and below multiple-line blocks of rules.

 ## Browser Compatibility